umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 3. Name the new Document Type **XmlSiteMap**.
 4. Add a TextString property called "Excluded Document Types" (alias: `excludedDocumentType`).
 5. Save the XmlSiteMap Document Type.
-6. Open the Document Type used in the root of your website.
+6. Open the Document Type used at the root of your website.
 7. Select the "Permissions" tab and add the new XmlSiteMap under "Allowed child node types".
 8. Navigate to the **Content** section and create a new XmlSiteMap page in your content tree.
 9. Use the alias to add the XmlSiteMap Document Type to the "Excluded Document Type" list: `xmlSiteMap`.